 After removing food from the oven, stir, if possible, to even out the temperature.
-If the food is not hot enough, use Time Cook to reheat for more time.
 Reheated foods may have wide variations in temperature.
 Some areas may be extremely hot.

 If food is not hot enough after the countdown, use Time Cook for additional reheating time.